 - TC (or total consumption cruelty) = the proportion of plant to animal protein consumed,3 plus a weighted value representing the number of animals required to be slaughtered to meet the country’s demand for meat, eggs, and dairy.4

-- S (sanctioning cruelty) = an aggregation of the Animal Protection Index indicators that track the presence and quality of protection laws and regulations against deliberate acts of cruelty (or failure to act) with respect to farm animals, i.e. (i) laws against causing animal suffering; (ii) protecting animals used in farming; (iii) government accountability for animal welfare; (iv) incorporation of OIE animal welfare guiding principles and standards into policy and legislation; (v) reporting on progress; (vi) education on animal care and protection.
+- S (sanctioning cruelty) = an aggregation of the Animal Protection Index indicators that track the presence and quality of protection laws and regulations against deliberate acts of cruelty (or failure to act) with respect to farmed animals, i.e. (i) laws against causing animal suffering; (ii) protecting animals used in farming; (iii) government accountability for animal welfare; (iv) incorporation of OIE animal welfare guiding principles and standards into policy and legislation.5

-Unlike other indices, the VACI ranks the actual harm that individual countries cause to farm animals.
+Unlike other indices, the VACI ranks the actual harm that individual countries cause to farmed animals.

 However, due to data limitations, it does not account for the duration of animal suffering.
-Reliable country based animal welfare indicators that address behaviour, physiology, reproduction, immunology and health for example, are not available.
-In addition, there is a lack of reliable surveys of public attitudes, causing a lack of data relevant to the Sanctioning Cruelty sub-index.
+Reliable country-based animal welfare indicators that address behaviour, physiology, reproduction, immunology, and health for example, are not available.
+In addition, there is a lack of reliable surveys of public attitudes.

-The VACI focuses on land-based farm animals, but acknowledges that animal cruelty reaches far beyond.
+The VACI focuses on land-based farmed animals, but its design acknowledges that animal cruelty reaches far beyond what is currently measured at the country level.
 For example, according to Fish Count up to a trillion marine animals are estimated to be killed annually.
 In the future, as new and reliable information becomes available, a more comprehensive index can be constructed.

-If you have any comments, questions, or suggested amendments in relation to the VACI, please contact us.
+The VACI data was compiled in 2020, and the VACI will not be updated as developments arise.
+If you have any comments or questions in relation to the VACI, please contact us.

-- To measure the number of farm animals slaughtered in each country, the Index uses conservative estimates compiled by the FAO.
-Carcass production was calculated for 2014 (the latest year available) per head of population for all 50 countries using the FAO database on ‘producing animals / slaughtered’.
-All animals in the ‘meat’ criteria were selected, as well as those imported live and slaughtered.
-No data was available for “meat, game”, “meat n.e.s” (not otherwise specified), or “pigeon” in any of the 50 countries.
+- To measure the number of farmed animals slaughtered in each country, the Index uses conservative estimates compiled by the FAO.
+Carcass production was calculated for 2014 and updated for 2018 (the latest year available) per head of population for all 50 countries using the FAO database on ‘producing animals / slaughtered’.
+All animals in the ‘meat’ criteria were selected, which includes those imported live and slaughtered.
 See the Food and Agriculture Organization of the United Nations, ‘Livestock Primary’, FAOSTAT.

 - This metric was used instead of total animal protein consumption, as it provides a better indicator of consumer choice within purchasing power constraints.